ikm4rkov/RawReadsProcessor/README.md

   -l min length for DNA part (default 0)

   -k min length for RNA part (default 0)

+  -u filter for linker sequence orientation (forward or reverse complement; default 10,01,20,02 and is automatically converted to 1,2 for single-end data 1 stands for forward, 2 for reverse complement, first digit for R1, second - for R2)

 !Ifboth -s and -p are abscent, program couldn't write (no rights) or reads in R1 and R2 are not sorted (ID from R1 doesn't correspond to ID from R2 at the same string) the program will exit and write the reason.